Vibhu04/Deblurring-Variational-Autoencoders-with-STFT/README.md

 $ pip install -r requirements.txt
 ```
 ### Generate samples
-The repository contains 5 checkpoints of a VAE model in `checkpoints/`, which correspond to the following reconstruction loss functions which were used during the training of the VAE:
+The repository contains 5 checkpoints of a VAE model in `checkpoints/`, which correspond to the following reconstruction loss functions which were tested during the training of the VAE:
 - L1
 - L2
 - SSIM